Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: A stacked spectrum of emitters at

 \subsection{Stacking procedure}

 The method to co-add spectra adopted in this study is similar to \citet{sax20} -- the stacking is performed by first de-redshifting each spectrum using the `systemic' redshifts derived primarily from the strong \civ\ emission lines, as well as \heii, \oiiiuv\ and \ciii\ lines whenever visible in the individual galaxy spectrum.
-We generally find very good agreement with the systemic redshifts measured from these lines, which suggests that the \civ\ line in emission generally traces systemic redshifts well.
+For galaxies where two or more of the above-mentioned lines were detected, we found that the redshift derived from each line was within $100$\,\kms\ of each other, well within the resolution element of the spectrograph.
+The good agreement between the redshifts measured from these lines suggests the \civ\ line in emission generally traces systemic redshifts well across our galaxies, however this may not be universally true as the \civ\ emission line is prone to resonant scattering.

 The rest-frame spectra are normalised using the mean flux density value in the wavelength range $1460-1540$\,\AA.
 Each spectrum is then assigned a weight based on the standard deviation of flux in this wavelength range, where the weight is inversely proportional to the measured variance on the flux density at $\sim1500$\,\AA.
+Such an approach to calculating weights for stacking helps alleviate uncertainties that may be introduced by weighting the stacking using pixel-by-pixel standard deviations, which could be highly variable across individual sources.
+Assigning a weight based on the SNR at $1500$\,\AA, which is almost identical to luminosity weighted stacking, gives comparable results to that obtained by weighting using the standard deviation of pixels \citep[e.g.][]{cal22}.

-The spectra are then re-sampled to a wavelength grid ranging from 1050 to 1820\,\AA, which is the rest-frame wavelength range most commonly probed by observed spectra in our sample, with a step size of $0.56$\,\AA, which is the wavelength resolution obtained at a redshift of $3.6$, the median redshift of our final sample.
+The spectra are then re-sampled to a uniform wavelength grid ranging from 1050 to 1820\,\AA, which is the rest-frame wavelength range most commonly probed by observed spectra in our sample, with a step size of $0.56$\,\AA, which is the wavelength resolution obtained at a redshift of $3.6$, the median redshift of our final sample.

 The wavelengths in the observed individual spectra that do not fall within the rest-frame wavelength grid for the stacked spectrum are masked on a source by source basis to avoid incomplete sampling of the fluxes across galaxies.
 This means that the \ciii\ line is unfortunately not covered in the stacked spectrum.
-We also mask residual sky lines and hot pixels in the spectra by employing a $>20\sigma$ sigma-clipping.
-A stacked spectrum is then produced using a weighted averaging procedure, where as mentioned earlier the weights are the inverse of the variance in flux density at $\sim1500$\,\AA.
+We also mask residual sky lines and hot pixels in the spectra by employing a $>20\sigma$ clipping.
+A stacked spectrum is then produced using a weighted averaging procedure.